-Each of the eight member organizations works in a different area of the world.
-Their influence in places like Guatemala, Haiti, South Sudan, Lesotho, etc, and even Denver has helped to make a difference in alleviating the issue of malnutrition.
+Each of the member organizations works in a different area of the world.
+Their influence in places like Guatemala, Haiti, South Sudan, Lesotho, etc, and even Afghanistan has helped to make a difference in alleviating the issue of malnutrition.

 The Weight of the Issue